Steve Jocz: Sum 41

 In 1999, the band signed an international record deal with Island Records.
 The band released their debut EP Half Hour of Power, in 2000.
 Their first album, All Killer No Filler, was released in 2001.
 The band achieved mainstream success with their first single from the album, "Fat Lip", which reached number-one on the Billboard Modern Rock Tracks chart and remains the band's most successful single to date.
 All Killer No Filler was certified platinum in the United States, Canada and in the UK.
 The band released four more studio albums with Jocz: Does This Look Infected?
 (2002), Chuck (2004) Underclass Hero (2007), and Screaming Bloody Murder (2011), the first three having been certified platinum in Canada.
 Aside from drums, Jocz sang lead vocals and went by the name Payne for the Sum 41 alter-ego heavy metal band Pain for Pleasure, where the members of Sum 41 would parody a 1980s metal band.
 Jocz frequently performed over 300 times per year with Sum 41, holding long global concert tours lasting more than a year each.

 On April 18, 2013, Jocz announced on Facebook and Twitter that he had left Sum 41 with no explanation given.
 On May 10, 2023, after hearing that Sum 41 was planning to disband, Jocz posted on Instagram a video of him playing the drums to their song "Still Waiting" as a tribute to the band.
 On October 10, 2023, Jocz was interviewed for the first time since his departure from Sum 41 in 2013.
 During the interview, he revealed to DJ Immortal of 99.9 Punk World Radio FM about his departure from the band, stating: "I had a baby at home, I had a family at home, I had a new like little tiny person and I think for me personally, I was burnt out – all the touring, all the partying – it got to the point I wasn't happy anymore".

+He was inducted into the Canadian Music Hall of Fame on 30 March 2025, along with the band members of Sum 41's final line-up, but he did not attend the ceremony.